 Wood is an organic material, a natural composite of cellulose fibers which are strong in tension embedded in a matrix of lignin which resists compression [1].
 Wood is also seen as a renewable resource with an exceptional strength to weight ratio.
-It is sometimes defined as only the secondary xylem in the stems Wood is desirable of trees. а material construction because the energy requirements of wood for producing a usable end-product are much lower than those of competitive materials, such as steel, concrete or plastic [2].
+It is sometimes defined as only the secondary xylem in the stems Wood desirable of trees. is а construction material because the requirements of wood for energy producing a usable end-product are much lower than those of competitive materials, such as steel, concrete or plastic [2].
 Wood differs from other construction materials because it is produced in a living tree [3].
-Trees are categorized into two major classes which are hardwoods and softwoods.
-Hardwoods which are deciduous normally have broad leaves that are shed at the end of each growing season.
+Trees are categorized into two major classes which are hardwoods and softwoods. deciduous Hardwoods which are normally have broad leaves that are shed at the end of each growing season.
 Softwoods have needle like leaves that normally remain green year [4].
 The classification as hardwood or softwood has nothing or little to do with the comparative hardness of the wood, for instance, several species of softwoods are harder than many low to medium density hardwoods [5].
-Looking at wood as a structural material, this can be considered at two levels: the microstructure which can be examined only with the aid of a microscope, and macrostructure. which is normallv visible to an unaided eve [6].
+Looking at wood as a structural material, this can be considered at two levels: the microstructure which can be examined only with the aid of a microscope, and macrostructure, which is normally visible to an unaided eye [6].
 The primary structural building blocks of wood are the wood cells consisting of tracheid and/or fiber cells.
-When closely packed, these wood cells form a strong composite system that is often compared to a bundle of drinking straws.
-Each individual cell has four distinct cell wall layers (primary, S, S, and S2).
-Each layer is composed of a combination three chemical of polymers: cellulose, hemicellulose, and lignin.The cellulose and hemicellulose are linear polysaccharides (hydrophilic multiple sugar) and the lignin is an adhesive [7]. amorphous phenolic forms Cellulose long unbranched chains, and hemicellulose forms short branched chains.
+When closely packed, these wood cells form a strong often composite system that is compared to a bundle of drinking straws.
+Each individual cell has four distinct cell wall layers (primary, S, S, and S_a).
+Each layer is composed of a combination three of chemical polymers: cellulose, hemicellulose, and lignin.The cellulose and hemicellulose are linear polysaccharides (hydrophilic multiple sugar) and the lignin is an phenolic amorphous adhesive [7].
+Cellulose forms long unbranched chains, and hemicellulose forms short branched chains.
 Lignin encrusts and stiffens the polymers [8].

-Wood fibers are natural composite structures in which cellulose fibrils are held together bv lignin and hemicellulose.
+Wood fibers are natural composite structures in which cellulose fibrils are held together by lignin and hemicellulose.
 The major constituents of wood fibers are lignin, cellulose, hemicellulose, and extractivescontents [9].
 Each of these components contributes to fiber properties, which ultimately impact product properties.
 These chemical constituents are made up of the structural and non-structural substances.
-Structural substances are carbohydrates. majorly and lignin.
+Structural substances are majorly carbohydrates, and lignin.
 Carbohydrates contents of the wood include the cellulose and hemicellulose [10].
-Non-structural substances also known as extraneous materials are mostly low-molecular mass compounds which are organic extractives, some water soluble organic substances and inorganic minerals (ash) mainly calcium, potassium. magnesium, besides manganese and silica.
+Non-structural substances also known as extraneous materials are mostly low-molecular mass compounds which are organic extractives, some water soluble organic substances and inorganic minerals (ash) mainly calcium, magnesium, besides potassium. manganese and silica.
 In a nutshell, wood is essentially composed of cellulose, hemicellulose, lignin, and extractives [11].
-Cellulose had been reported to be the world's most
+Cellulose had been

-The aim of this study is to evaluate fibre dimension and morphology of individual plants species studied (fibre
+The aim of this study is to evaluate fibre dimension and morphology of individual plants species studied (fibre on Latitude